 Pharmacokinetics is the study of what happens to a pharmaceutical in the body from administration through absorption, distribution, metabolism to excretion.

-We conduct our high-quality PK services strictly in compliance with GCP regulations and in accordance with international regulatory guidelines (FDA, EMEA, ICH).
+We conduct our high-quality PK services strictly in compliance with GCP regulations and following international regulatory guidelines (FDA, EMEA, ICH).

-Furthermore, we perform measurement of drug concentration levels in healthy volunteers and patients as part of pharmacokinetic (PK) investigations for Biologics and Biosimilars in clinical phases.
+Furthermore, we measure drug concentration levels in healthy volunteers and patients as part of pharmacokinetic (PK) investigations for Biologics and Biosimilars in clinical phases.
 This service is performed on ELISA or the Meso Scale Discovery (MSD) platform.

 Pharmacodynamic studies analyze the biochemical and physiological effects of the drug on the patient.
 Large molecule PD bioanalysis provides insight into the mechanism of action and how the drug works on a biochemical level.